 Search for a forum related to your niche, such as “on-page SEO forum.”
 When you find a forum revolving around your target theme, begin looking into the questions, topics, or repeated phrases used throughout.
 Those users that are active on forums are often times the exact audience to target in your keyword research and marketing efforts.

 Same with FAQ pages.
-Searching something like “what is white hat linkbuilding” can bring you to a page full of the words that users are searching with.
+Searching something like “off page SEO services” can bring you to a page full of the words that users are searching with.
 Forums and FAQ pages are perfect ways to simplify the way to reach certain demographics by seeing exactly what users are searching for and the words they’re using to search for those things.

 If you’re looking to streamline the way you or your company does keyword analysis and keyword research, take the time to utilize the tools out.
 Using every tool isn’t the key.
 The best way to use these tools is to utilize the best features of each and implement them into your own keyword analysis processes.

 SEO best practices are all connected.
 On-site SEO is driven by the optimization of page titles and meta descriptions, and page titles and meta descriptions are created using the thematic keyword research done at the start of an SEO campaign.